b-rbmp/cv-gesture-recognition/README.md

 ## Mobile App <a name = "app"></a>

 The mobile application was developed using React Native, a popular framework for building cross-platform mobile applications.
 The application allows users to play Rock-Paper-Scissors against the computer using hand gestures captured by the smartphone's camera.
 The application uses the TensorFlow Lite model to recognize the gestures in real-time and determine the winner of each round.
-The conversion between the model's predicted class and the Rock-Paper-Scissors gestures is done in the same way as in the desktop game, seen in the previous section.
+The conversion between the model's predicted class and the Rock-Paper-Scissors gestures is done in the same way as in the desktop game, as seen in the previous section.

 The source code for the mobile application can be found [in this folder](android_app), while the APK file for testing on your device can be downloaded [here](https://www.dropbox.com/scl/fo/idxhyvq3x1l6byuoyyccc/AGBlFAYwfz7J5W_KJnmMFog?rlkey=zbkhssl8974cv6t2u5493p5pz&st=zdeq257y&dl=0).
 Note that the app was tested in a Google Pixel 8 and the performance will vary depending on the device's camera quality and processing power.